 We’re starting a new tradition here at the JobMonkey.
 Every Thursday, I’ll be answering a question from our growing stacks of emails from our readers.
-If you have a question about your job search, please send me an email so I can answer it in an upcoming post.
 This week we have a great question about part-time work-at-home opportunities.
 Even if you’re not a full-time, stay-at-home mom, working from home can be a great way to find long-term professional fulfillment — or just to cover the gaps of an extended lay-off.

 I am a full-time stay-at-home mom to three little kids under the age of 5.
 Next year, my oldest will be in kindergarten half days and I am thinking about starting to look for a part-time job that I can do from home.
 In all honesty, I’m also motivated by the fact that my husband works in a very insecure industry (finance, ugh!) — so I think we may soon need some added income.
 I started looking in my local paper for some leads, but they all seem like a bunch of scams.
 What kind of legitimate opportunities are out there for someone in my situation?

 Thanks for your question.
 I have a feeling that you speak for a lot of our readers.
 This terribly shaky economy is definitely encouraging/forcing a lot of stay-at-home-parents to consider returning to the workforce.